Book; "A history of MULLION COVE Cornwall"

 17. Last, but by no means least ...
 The future for Mullion Cove....
 What is the future for Mullion Cove ,will the National Trust approach of "Managed Retreat" prevail, and the Historic Piers be lost forever ?

-In 1945 the Harbour it was gifted to the National Trust.
-At that time the harbour already needed repairs to the South Pier, the end of which had fallen away.
+In 1945 the Harbour, the Island and several miles of coastline were gifted to the National Trust.
+Perhaps not so well known, at that time the harbour already needed expensive repairs to both Piers.

 The National Trust made a successful public appeal for money to finance the repairs.
-Part of the work after the Second World War involved restructuring the end of the south pier by creating a sloping surface instead of a vertical end wall.This was not the end of repairs and damage has regularly occurred.
+Part of the work after the Second World War involved restructuring the seaward end of the south pier by creating a sloping surface instead of a vertical end wall.This was not the end of repairs and damage has regularly occurred since that time.
 According to National Trust Reports and Surveys which have been commissioned by them suggest that the damage is likely to continue and be affected by Sea Level rise and Climate Change.

 Much of the cost of repairs made to the piers by the National Trust is paid for by Insurance.